-Coming to Amazon — July 2019.
 For entrepreneurs and business owners, 6-week cycles offers a new perspective on productivity, corporate culture, and an understanding that family should always come first.
 Receive your copy in two days by ordering on Amazon today.

 Join our community to learn new ways to improve your team's culture.